 A fee of $45 is charged for the English Proficiency Assessment (EPA).
-The fee may be paid at the Assessment Centre with debit only.
+The online payment instructions will be emailed to you prior to your testing appointment.

 The results of the English Proficiency Assessment administered at Sheridan are non-transferable and are used exclusively for the purpose of admission to Sheridan programs.

 The English Proficiency Assessment measures three skills: Reading, Listening and Writing.

 The Reading and Listening skills are assessed through the Institutional CanTEST.
 The Writing skills are tested through a Sheridan-developed Writing assessment.

 The Reading section consists of two parts: Reading Comprehension, and Skimming and Scanning.

 Reading Comprehension requires that you read three passages of 400-700 words, and answer multiple-choice and short-answer questions about them.
 You will also complete a cloze section where you will choose the correct words to fill in the blanks in a passage.
 You will have 50 minutes to complete the Reading Comprehension part.

 Skimming and Scanning requires that you read quickly to find specific information in texts such as newspapers, university calendars, web pages, and bibliographies.
 You will have 10 minutes to complete 15 questions.
 There may be two types of questions: short answer and multiple choice.